abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 > A functor between two categories (let's call them `A` and `B`) consists of a mapping that maps each ~~object~~ *type* in `A` to a type in `B` and a mapping that maps each ~~morphism~~ *function* between types in `A` to a function between types in `B`, in a way that preserves the structure of the category.

-Comparing these definitions makes us realize that mathematicians and programmers are two very different communities, that are united by the fact that they both use functors (and by their appreciation of peculiar typefaces.)
+Comparing these definitions makes us realize that mathematicians and programmers are two very different communities, that are united by the fact that they both use functors (and by their appreciation of peculiar typefaces).

 Type mapping
 ---

 The first component of a functor is a mapping that converts one type (let's call it `A`) to another type (`B`).
 So it is *like a function, but between types*.
 Such constructions are supported by almost all programming languages that have static type checking in the first place - they go by the name of *generic types*.
-A generic type is nothing but a function that maps one (concrete) type to another (this is why generic types are sometimes called *type-level functions*.)
+A generic type is nothing but a function that maps one (concrete) type to another (this is why generic types are sometimes called *type-level functions*).

 ![A functor in programming - type mapping](../06_functors/functor_programming_objects.svg)

 Note that although the diagrams they look similar, a *type-level* function is completely different from a *value-level* function.
 A value-level function from `String`, to `List<String>` (or in mathy Haskell/ML-inspired notation $string \to List\ string$ is) converts a *value* of type `String` (such as `"foo"`) and to a value of type `List<String>`.
-You even have (as we will see later) a value-level functions with signature $a \to List\ a$ that can convert any value to a list of elements containing that value, but this is different from the *type-level* function `List<A>` as that one converts a *type* $a$ to a *type* $List\ a$ (e.g. the type `string` to the type $List\ string$, $number$ to $List\ number$ etc.)
+You even have (as we will see later) a value-level functions with signature $a \to List\ a$ that can convert any value to a list of elements containing that value, but this is different from the *type-level* function `List<A>` as that one converts a *type* $a$ to a *type* $List\ a$ (e.g. the type `string` to the type $List\ string$, $number$ to $List\ number$ etc.).

 Function mapping
 ---

-So the type mapping of a functor is simply a generic type in a programming language (we can also have functors between two generic types, but we will review those later.)
+So the type mapping of a functor is simply a generic type in a programming language (we can also have functors between two generic types, but we will review those later).
 So what is the *function mapping* - that is a mapping that convert any function operating on simple types, like $string \to number$ to a function between their more complex counterparts e.g. $List\ string \to List\ number$.

 ![A functor in programming - function mapping](../06_functors/functor_programming_morphisms.svg)